FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 -d '{ "numberOfItems": { "type": "Property", "value": 10 } }'
 ```

+And the response is an HTTP 204 status code with no data.

 ## Interoperability using Linked Data

 The introduction of Linked Data concepts to NGSI has so far marginally increased the complexity of all the context
-broker requests and we have not yet demonstrated additional benefit.
+broker requests, and we have not yet demonstrated additional benefit.
 The idea behind linked data is to improve data
 interoperability and remove data silos.

 As a demonstration of this, imagine we which to incorporate context data entities from another context provider who is